arbenson/higher-order-organization-julia/README.md

+# Higher-order organization of complex networks

+This repository consists of several Jupyter notebooks to reproduce examples in the paper

+Higher-order Organization of Complex Networks.
+Austin R. Benson, David F. Gleich, and Jure Leskovec.
+2016.
+To appear.

+You can read more about the project [here](http://snap.stanford.edu/higher-order/).
+The examples can run on the web with no install of Julia using [JuliaBox](https://juliabox.org/) (see the instructions below).

 # Run through JuliaBox over the web

 These Jupyter notebooks can run Julia code on the web without any installation